Abhishek-math16/hyperlocal-delivery-service/README.md

-Here is the README file for the "Hyperlocal Delivery Service API & Dashboard" GitHub repository:

 # Hyperlocal Delivery Service API & Dashboard

 This is a complete full-stack application that simulates a real-world hyperlocal delivery service.
 The project includes a robust backend API built with Node.js and Express, powered by a PostgreSQL database with PostGIS for advanced geospatial queries.
 It also features a clean, interactive frontend dashboard for visualizing and managing orders.